 In England, more people now rent their home from a private landlord than from a council or housing association.
 There are more than 4 million privately rented homes in England housing over 11 million people.
-In Scotland renting from private landlords has increased significantly in recent years, although at 14% it is less than in England where 19% of people rent privately.
+The proportion of people living in the private rented sector is higher in England (20%) than Scotland (15%) and Wales (15%), but is growing across Great Britain.

 What needs to change